- There are currently no course items in the basket

 An average point score will be calculated from your GCSE grades.
 The required point score for this course is 4.8 from a minimum of 5 grade 4s or above.
-Additionally, a grade 5 or above in English Language, a grade 5 or above in Maths and grades 5-5 or above in Combined or Double Science or equivalent, is required.
+Additionally, a grade 5 or above in English Language, a grade 6 or above in Maths and grades 6-6 or above in Combined or Double Science or equivalent, is required.
+A diagnostic assessment must be taken if entry criteria is not met.

 Studying the Earth and how humans interact with it is vital to gain an understanding on which we make decisions on how to care for our planet.
 We can use this understanding to make positive changes in society.